 100-313 AD The late 1st century and 2nd century saw a brutal persecution of Christians which resulted in early Christians worshipping in secret "house churches" using a liturgical rite similar to the description of the Lord's Supper described in the New Testament.
 However, this does not mean that there were not any instructions.
-One of the earliest documents which provided basic instructions on the practice of worship and sacraments was the Didache (translated as "instruction" also known as The Lord's Teaching Through the Twelve Apostles to the Nations written in the later part of the 2nd century.
-In addition to including guidance on basic Christian traditions such as baptism, fasting and the Lord's Prayer, the Didache provided guidance on the practice of the Lord's Supper.
+One of the earliest documents which provided basic instructions on the practice of worship and sacraments was the 2nd century document, The Didache (translated as "instruction").
+In addition to providing guidance on basic Christian traditions such as baptism, fasting and the Lord's Prayer, the Didache also set forth a basic form for the Lord's Supper.